sigstore/architecture-docs/fulcio-spec.md

 This document describes Fulcio, a certificate authority for issuing short-lived code signing certificates for an OpenID Connect (OIDC) identity, such as an email address.

-## 1. Introduction
+## 1. Motivation

 Artifact signing classically required the management of a signing key.
 Verification policies must specify a mapping between a verification key and the artifacts which the key can verify.
 Self-managed keys require:
    * **Distribution**: Distribution is the process of publicly describing the mapping between verification keys and artifacts.
 Typically as a verifier, this mapping is implicitly trusted on first use (TOFU), and then persisted for future verifications.
    * **Storage**: Storage refers to how the signing key is managed.
 This might be on a personal flash drive, or in a cloud environment using a key management service.
-This requires protection of the key material, either through on-disk encryption or appropriate ACLs when stored in the cloud.
+This requires protection of the key material, either through on-disk encryption or appropriate access control lists (ACLs) when stored in the cloud.
    * **Revocation**: If the signing key is lost or compromised, a revocation mechanism is required to mark the key as revoked for verifiers.
 Additionally, a new key must be distributed to clients.
 As a verifier, how do I trust an update to the mapping between key and artifacts, and differentiate between a valid update and an update due to a malicious compromise?
 Additionally, revocation is plagued with issues around indefinitely-growing revocation list size and difficulty in distributing these large and frequently updated lists to verifiers.

 Sigstore aims to simplify signing by eliminating the need to manage long-lived signing secrets.
 Public key infrastructure (PKI) can be leveraged to reduce the need to self-manage artifact signing keys.
 A certificate authority can issue short-lived code signing certificates that bind an identity to a public key.

 For verifiers, the verification policy maps identities to artifacts rather than keys to artifacts.
 While keys are still used to sign and verify signatures, verifiers no longer need to maintain mappings between keys and artifacts.
 Code signing certificates are trusted through the PKI.
 If As long as the verifier trusts the root certificate in the PKI, then they can trust the code signing certificate and the artifact verification key embedded within it.
-Artifact signers only need to manager their identity, not the keys.
+Artifact signers only need to manage their identity, not the keys.
 Keys can become ephemeral, generated for a single signing event and then discarded.

-### 1.1 Conventions and Definitions
+### 1.1 Requirements Language

-The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 \[[RFC2119](https://www.rfc-editor.org/info/rfc2119)\] \[[RFC8174](https://www.rfc-editor.org/info/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

 ## 2. Overview